adlnet/xAPI-Spec/xAPI-Communication.md

 * An LRS responding to a GET request MUST add an ETag HTTP header to the response.
 * An LRS responding to a GET request without using a transfer encoding or using the identity transfer encoding MUST calculate the value of the ETag header to be a hexadecimal string of the SHA-1 digest of the contents.
-This hexidecimal string SHOULD be rendered using numbers and lowercase characters only; uppercase characters SHOULD NOT be used.
+This hexadecimal string SHOULD be rendered using numbers and lowercase characters only; uppercase characters SHOULD NOT be used.
 The requirement to calculate the ETag this way will be removed in a future version of the specification.
 * An LRS responding to a GET request using any non-identity transfer encoding MUST NOT calculate the included ETag as above,